 A hopeful and positive scenario for 2025 is one where mobile pastoralism and agro-pastoralism still produce valuable foods and products for a growing urban population and a vibrant trading sector.
-Incomes in cities and domestic markets have grown along with the demand for animal products, including value-added products like pasteurized milk and butter, UHT (ultra-heat treated) milk, and processed and packaged meats.… A second and not so favourable scenario for 2025 is one where land and resource rights of pastoral communities are not protected, mobile pastoralism is restricted through the appropriation of key pastoral resources, and important migratory routes for non-pastoral uses (for example, large-scale irrigation), and market opportunities are restricted to heavily-subsidized overseas trade channels.pp.
-27-28
+Incomes in cities and domestic markets have grown along with the demand for animal products, including value-added products like pasteurized milk and butter, UHT (ultra-heat treated) milk, and processed and packaged meats.… A second and not so favourable scenario for 2025 is one where land and resource rights of pastoral communities are not protected, mobile pastoralism is restricted through the appropriation of key pastoral resources, and important migratory routes for non-pastoral uses (for example, large-scale irrigation), and market opportunities are restricted to heavily-subsidized overseas trade channels.
+(2010a, pp. 27-28)